 The Complete Beer Course by Joshua M Bernstein has an ambitious target: “Boot camp for beer geeks: from novice to expert in twelve tasting classes”.

-I felt a lot of scepticism at this claim.
+I felt a lot of skepticism at this claim.
 I have read many other books with similar aims and have usually been let down in a morass of half truths and regurgitated myths.
 Could this be the book to break this chain of fail?

 The chapter structure immediately made me feel that I was onto something better.
 It starts with a chapter on basic knowledge – what is beer made of?
 What’s its history? how did we get here?
 How is beer made?
 This was a very good starting point, but they way Bernstein lays out the information was even better.
 He assumes you have no knowledge, but he also assumes you have a brain – the information is presented plainly, without flowery language, but without patronising the reader.